-- Will the global financial system be safer and simpler? - What will be the role of banks versus the role of non-banks in financing growth? - Will the domestic financial system be smaller as a proportion of the domestic economy? - At the global level, will financial integration continue or reverse?
+- Will the global financial system be safer and simpler? - What will be the role of banks (i.e. deposit-taking institutions) versus the role of nonbanks in financing growth? - Will the domestic financial system be smaller as a proportion of the domestic economy? - At the global level, will financial integration continue or reverse?